 # Credential Injection

-> Keep API keys out of the sandbox with proxy-based credential injection or environment variable injection from the system keystore, 1Password, or Apple Passwords
+> Keep API keys out of the sandbox with proxy-based credential injection or environment variable injection from the system keystore, 1Password, Bitwarden, Apple Passwords, files, or environment variables

 nono provides two ways to keep credentials out of the sandboxed process: